 - Only a Main/Initial Study (or Reportable New Information) can be copied.
-Modification/ Update and Continuing Review cannot be copied;
+Other submissions, for example: Modification/Update or Continuing review cannot be copied

-- Only the PI can copy a study; and
+- Only the PI can copy a study

-- The new copy must be edited and submitted by the PI for review by the IRB.
-If the copy was created in error, it can be discarded.
+- The new copy must be further edited and submitted by the PI for review by the IRB

 Important!
 Do not copy a study to propose changes to an active project or to request continued review.
 See Creating a Follow-On after Study Approval for instructions to create a modification, continuing review or study closure for an active project.

 Log in to irb.harvard.edu

 Navigate to a study (see Accessing a Submission for more instructions)

 Click Copy Submission from the Next Steps list on the left.
 A new window opens.

 Write in the name of the new submission (this can also be edited after the submission is created).